 2. Stop using the exercise equipment as a clothes hanger.

 Many of us have purchased a treadmill or elliptical machine.
-We start off with good intentions, then after a few months, the equipment starts to collect dust and gets pushed in a corner.
-Later it becomes a place to throw you jacket on.
+We start off with good intentions, then after a few months, the equipment starts to collect dust and gets pushed into a corner.
+Later it becomes a place to throw your jacket on.

 Along with suggestion #1 above, how about relocating that exercise equipment back to the center of the living room.
 Let’s change our family rules to say the remote lives on the treadmill, not on the coffee table (or in between the couch cushions.)
 Also, we can add an additional rule- the person actively moving on the treadmill gets to choose the TV channel.